• Home

 Dayton • 937-546-0039

-The British Transportation Museum is an all-volunteer nonprofit with a mission of preservation and education about British transportation.
-It has an eclectic, ever-growing collection of 46 cars (plus 10 on loan), 15 bicycles, an Irish boat, memorabilia, and a library.
-Founded 19 years ago, the museum moved into its 83,000-square-foot home in 2015.
-This is the only effort of this kind in the Americas focused on British transportation.
+The British Transportation Museum is an all-volunteer nonprofit charity with a mission of preservation and education about British transportation.
+It has an eclectic, ever-growing collection of 58 cars, two motorcycles, 15 bicycles, an Irish boat, memorabilia, and a library.
+Founded 21 years ago, the museum moved into its 83,000-square-foot home in 2015.
+This museum is the only effort of its kind in the Americas focused on British transportation.

 daytonhistory.org